Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

    In case you are confused, in the File Explorer, select the file using the secondary mouse button (right click) and choose Reveal.
 The modified date field should reflect the date when the backup was last modified.

-4. In our testing, this took five to fifteen minutes.
+4. In our testing, this took five to fifteen minutes, but if you have a lot of data or a slow Internet connection, it could take hours.
 When it is done, the terminal will be back in the state where it is ready to accept a command.

 ## **How to restore a backup**